Lifting generic maps to embeddings. The double point obstruction: Proof of Theorem modulo Main Lemma

 A triangulation of a polyhedron $P$ with a PL action of a finite group $G$ is called {\it equivariant} if the action is by simplicial maps and the stabilizer of each simplex equals the stabilizer of each interior point of this simplex; this implies, in particular, that the fixed point set $P^G$ is triangulated by a subcomplex.

-An {\it isovariant} map is an equivariant map which does not increase stabilizers of points.
+An {\it isovariant} map is an equivariant map $f\:X\to Y$ which does not increase stabilizers of points, i.e.\ the stabilizer of each $x\in X$ contains the stabilizer of $f(x)$.
+(Let us note that the reverse inclusion also holds since $f$ is equivariant.)
 In particular, an equivariant map $\phi$ of a $\Z/2$-space $X$ into $\R^k$ with $\Z/2$ acting by the central symmetry $x\mapsto -x$ is isovariant if and only if $\phi^{-1}(0)$ coincides with the fixed point set $X^{\Z/2}$.

 \begin{lemma} Let $P$ be a compact $\Z/2$-polyhedron and let $Q$ be an invariant closed subpolyhedron of $P$.
 Let $\beta\:P\to\R^k$ be an isovariant map such that $\beta|_Q$ is a PL map.
 Then $\beta$ is isovariantly homotopic keeping $Q$ fixed to a PL map. \end{lemma}